Take Back Your Birth

 This woman couldn’t have been any sweeter or more cooperative with her caregivers as I listened over the phone.
 And that was what broke my heart.
 She had no power whatsoever.
 She was begging and negotiating to be respected in her choices, from a place of no leverage.
 To her caregivers, she wasn’t much more to them than a liability risk and an obstacle.

 On this website, I’ll continue to explore questions about our system of maternity care and attempt to connect the dots on the birth monopoly.
-I’ll be looking at the United States, state by state, starting with those on the map that are in the dark pink.
-My own home state, Kentucky, is at the top (or bottom…) of that list, as the national birthplace of nurse midwifery, where nurse midwives can’t practice on their own today; a place where the Cesarean rates range from under 12% to over 67% in hospitals.
+My own home state, Kentucky, is the national birthplace of nurse midwifery, where nurse midwives can’t practice on their own today; a place where the Cesarean rates range from under 12% to over 67% in hospitals.
 It’s a place where there are no obstetricians in 76 of 120 counties, yet there are virtually no options for out-of-hospital birth.

 My hope is that the more of a light we shine on the reality of American maternity care, the more change we will see.